1. Home

 • 1888 - Wilhelm Hallwachs described the physics of photovoltaic cells.
 This became known as the Hallwachs Effect, which occurs when a negatively charged body in a vacuum is released after being exposed to ultraviolet radiation.

 • 1905 - Albert Einstein explained how light can create an electric current by knocking electrons out of the atoms in certain metals.
-(Sound familiar?
-He’s describing the “Photoelectric Effect” that we mentioned above.)

-• 1912 - The Sun Power Company used parabolic trough construction (PTC) to build the world's first solar thermal power plant.
+• 1912 - The Sun Power Company used parabolic trough construction to build the world's first solar thermal power plant.

 • 1916 - Jan Czochralski invented a method of creating single crystals of metal.
 This served as the basis for the semiconductor wafers that are still used today in electronics like solar cells.